Chapter I – How This Project Started

 Instead of jumping into design or discussing technologies, we spent time understanding how the business actually operated.

-The answers gradually revealed that this project wasn’t simply about replacing an existing website.
+The answers gradually revealed that this project wasn’t simply about replacing an existing one.

 It was about building a platform that could grow alongside the business without forcing future ideas into someone else’s framework.